hasherezade/petya_key/README.md

 Read more about identifying Petyas: https://blog.malwarebytes.com/cybercrime/2017/07/keeping-up-with-the-petyas-demystifying-the-malware-family/
 <hr/>
 <b>
-WARNING: This is an experimental version.
-Some elements are unfinished.
+WARNING: This is a beta version.
+In case of any problems, please contact me.
 </b>
 <hr/>
 Usage: